blbadger/blbadger.github.io/memory-models.md

 \Bbb L = \Bbb L(O(a, \theta), y) + \Bbb L_o
 $$

 We call this the 'normalized loss' for brevity.
-For a relatively small embedding ($d_m=64$) assuming 4 bits per parameter, and with a context window of $n_{ctx}=1024$ we have the following normalized loss:
+For a relatively small embedding ($d_m=64$) assuming 4 bits per parameter, and with a context window of $n_{ctx}=1024$ we have the following normalized loss (all masked mixers in the following figure are flat):

 ![memory decoder performances](/deep-learning/memory_compression_fig.png)